 - Early mass spectrometry showed that nuclear masses are (nearly) integer multiples of the hydrogen atom mass.
-(Coined the "whole number rule" (F. Aston, Nature 1919)) - However, high-precision work showed deviations on the sub-% level (F. Aston Nature 1924) - This deviation is known as the "mass defect", whereby the nuclear mass is a bit less than the sum of the constituent nucleon masses: - Which is of course a result of Einstein's postulate, $E=mc^2$ - Nucleons within a nucleus are bound together, and this binding requires energy. - The binding energy, BE, is paid-for via reduced mass. - Indeed, the lower-energy state of a nucleus is the only reason nucleons cluster together at all.
+(Coined the "whole number rule" (F. Aston, Nature 1919)) - However, high-precision work showed deviations on the sub-% level (F. Aston Nature 1924) - This deviation is known as the "mass defect", whereby the nuclear mass is a bit less than the sum of the constituent nucleon masses: 0.0 B.A.
+Brown, Lecture Notes in Nuclear Structure Physics, 2005 - Which is of course a result of Einstein's postulate, E=mc - Nucleons within a nucleus are bound together, and this binding requires energy. - The binding energy, BE, is paid-for via reduced mass. - Indeed, the lower-energy state of a nucleus is the only reason nucleons cluster together at all.